-2 Some TRI facilities do not have or do not report an EPA ID; others have more than one EPA ID.
+&lt;sup>3 Some TRI facilities do not have or do not report an EPA ID; others have more than one EPA ID.
 It is also possible for one EPA ID to match to more than one TRI ID.

-2.1.4 Analysis of stack height data by chemicals emitted and SIC code
+2.1.4 Analysis of Stack Height Data by Chemicals Emitted and SIC Code

 After identifying facilities in common to both AFS and TRI, EPA began investigating ways of estimating stack heights for TRI facilities not in AFS or in the three State databases.
 First, EPA identified 37,390 unique stacks in AFS associated with the 4,813 facilities listing their primary facility SIC code in the range 2011 through 3999, not including Federal facilities.
 The mean height of these stacks is 46.7 feet (14.2 meters).
 Based on the pollutants recorded in AFS as being emitted from these stacks, the Agency classified each of the 37,390 stacks as either "emitting a possible TRI chemical" or "not emitting a possible TRI chemical."
-The set of AFS pollutants that are classified as possible TRI chemical classes may contain more than just TRI chemicals.
-If at least one pollutant emitted from a stack was considered a possible TRI chemical, then the stack was designated as "emitting a possible TRI chemical".
-If none of the emitted pollutants were considered possible TRI chemical.
+The set of AFS pollutants that are classified as possible TRI chemicals for the purpose of this analysis were shown in Table E-1.
+It is important to note that the VOCs and other chemical classes may contain more than just TRI chemicals.
+If at least one pollutant emitted from a stack was considered a possible TRI chemical, then the stack was designated as "emitting a possible TRI chemical, then the stack was designated as "emitting a possible TRI chemicals, then the stack was designated as "emitting a possible TRI chemicals, then the stack was designated as "emitting a possible TRI chemicals, then the stack was designated as "emitting a possible TRI chemicals, then the stack was designated as "emitting a possible TRI chemicals, then the stack was designated as "emitting a possible TRI chemicals, then the stack was designated as "mot emitting a possible TRI chemical".

 EPA then investigated the possibility that stack height varied by whether the stack emitted possible TRI chemicals or not.
 If stacks that do not emit possible TRI chemicals have different heights than stacks emitting possible TRI chemicals, then to include stacks that do not emit possible TRI chemicals in further analyses could bias the stack height results.
 Of the 37,390 stacks present, 16,889 (45.2%) emit pollutants considered as possible TRI chemicals.
 The remaining 20,501 emit only chemicals that are not considered as possible TRI chemicals from the AFS database.
 The mean height of those stacks emitting possible TRI chemicals is 46.9 feet (14.3 meters), with a standard deviation of 41.4 feet (12.6 meters).
 The mean height of the remaining stacks is 46.5 feet (14.2 meters), with a standard deviation of 35.4 feet (10.8 meters).
-The difference in the mean heights of these two groups of stacks is not statistically significant, as determined by using a Student's t-test to compare the means.3
+The difference in the mean heights of these two groups of stacks is not statistically significant, as determined by using a Student's t-test to compare the means.